cinserra/4OPS/README.md

 Methodology reported in Inserra et al. 2018, ApJ, accepted (to be updated with final DOI)

-If you make use of this code, please cite the paper which is currently on the ArXiv:
+If you make use of this code, please cite the paper which is currently on the ArXiv at [this link](https://arxiv.org/abs/1711.03787):

 ```
 @ARTICLE{2017arXiv171103787I,